 There’s a Chrome extension called Password Watch.
 It’s a Chrome extension you can require via policy for all your users.

-And it takes a portion of your corporate password – a portion of it, not the whole thing.
+It takes a portion of your corporate password – a portion of it, not the whole thing.
 It’s hashed, it’s salted, it’s stored on the browser (not at Google).
-And what happens is it’s watching what your users are doing.
+And what happens is it watches what your users are doing.

-I’m like, oh no, now I need to reset, everything is off now.
-And now I need to go back and reset all my accounts.
+I’m like, oh no, now I need to reset, everything is off now and I need to go back and reset all my accounts.